nitusharaff/Mousetracking/README.md

 # Mousetracking
-<h1>Track mouse and keyboard keys and repeat them during a survey -- Research Study</h1>
+<h1>Track mouse and keyboard keys and repeat them during a survey -- Research Study for recognizing human emotions</h1>

+The objective is to determine the emotion of a person taking a survey by tracking mouse and keyboard.
+For example, if the response time between opening the page and answering is long, the person is not confident.

 Run interview.py and open the page /admin (for admins) it at the local host with port connected.